marious1985/dns-bind-auto/README.md

 # automations-ansible
-Scripts in Ansible to deploy automations
+Scripts in Ansible to deploy dns-bind additions